aws-samples/aws-cloudtrail-analyzer-workshop/README.md

 # Cleaning up

-To delete the CloudFormation stack, a shell script, `teardown.sh`, has been provided.
+To delete the CloudFormation stack, a Bash script, `teardown.sh`, has been provided.
 Run as follows:

 ```./teardown.sh```